gloria-cheung/portfolio/README.md

 # Welcome to my Portfolio Github!

-This project was created using React.
+This project was created using Create React App, Material UI, SASS and EmailJS.

 ## Connect With Me